Workforce Census 2022

-Why do we conduct the census?
+Why do we conduct a census?

 The workforce census gives us a detailed picture of paediatric and child health services and staffing in the UK.
-From previous census data, we've released reports on the UK overall, Scotland, Wales and Northern Ireland, as well as a spotlight on SAS doctors and the vulnerable children and families workforce.
+From previous census data, we've released reports on the UK overall, Scotland, Wales and Northern Ireland, as well as a spotlight on SAS doctors and vulnerable children and families workforce.

 The data help with workforce planning.
 We take information about shortages to top-level decision-makers and government to campaign for greater prioritisation of child health workforce.
 For example, the 100% response rate in Scotland allowed us to successfully argue for an increase in training places in 2019.